netbox-community/netbox/docs/customization/custom-scripts.md

 ### `field_order`

 By default, script variables will be ordered in the form as they are defined in the script. `field_order` may be defined as an iterable of field names to determine the order in which variables are rendered.
 Any fields not included in this iterable be listed last.
+If `fieldsets` is defined, `field_order` will be ignored.

+### `fieldsets`

+By default, script variables will be ordered in the form as they are defined in the script. `fieldsets` may be defined as an iterable of field groups and their field names to determine the order in which variables are group and rendered.
+Any fields not included in this iterable will not be displayed in the firm.
+If `fieldsets` is defined, `field_order` will be ignored.

 ### `commit_default`